Photo courtesy of ARH Inspirations via Chat GPT

 The leaves of the fig show the false presentation,

-Watch the growth for the words that won’t pass away,
+They must watch the growth for what won’t pass away,

 Now, two go to prep the large room for the guest,

-Bread and wine served with warnings and a side of betrayal,
+Bread and wine served with a side of betrayal

 Judas will go and do what he must do,

-The story grows solemn as they start to ask why,
+The scene now grows solemn as they start to ask why,

-But still don’t understand that their Lord will soon die.
+still not understanding their Lord will soon die.

 Continue to part two . . .